Hab5/42sh/README.md

 # 42sh
 42sh is a complete shell coded from scratch with a couple friend from the 42 school in Paris.
-It is written in "pure" C, we strictly limited our use of libraries (still allowing ourselves to use `malloc()`, `free()`, `dup2()`, etc.) and rewrote everything that can reasonably be rewritten (90% of the standard libraries, including `printf` and such).
-The only non-standard library used is the [Termcaps Library](https://www.gnu.org/software/termutils/manual/termcap-1.3/html_mono/termcap.html), but it's 40 years old, and definitely low level.
+It is written in "pure" C, we strictly limited our use of libraries (still allowing ourselves to use `malloc()`, `free()`, `dup2()`, etc.) and rewrote everything that can reasonably be rewritten (90% of the standard libraries, including `printf` and such), with the exception of the [Termcaps Library](https://www.gnu.org/software/termutils/manual/termcap-1.3/html_mono/termcap.html) to manipulate the terminal.
 *NO LEAKS, NO CRASHES*, seriously.

 ## Usage :